The Collingswood Story: Plot

 Rebecca Miles relocates to Collingswood, New Jersey to attend Rutgers University, renting a room in a historic house.
 On Rebecca's twenty-first birthday, her boyfriend, Johnny, gifts her a webcam so the two can maintain a long-distance relationship.
 Johnny, communicating with his friend Billy—also via webcam—is introduced to Vera Madeline, an online psychic whom Billy claims contacted his deceased father.
-Rebecca is skeptical of Vera, and offers to have a virtual session with her first.
-During the video conference, Vera appears in a darkened room, backlit by two candelabras, and donning sunglasses.
-Rebecca gives Vera a false name, but shortly into her psychic reading, Vera calls Rebecca by her actual name.
-This piques Rebecca's interest, but she chalks it up to Vera having some method of caller identification.
+Rebecca is skeptical of Vera and offers to have a virtual session with her first.
+During the video conference, Vera appears in a darkened room, backlit by two candelabras and donning sunglasses.
+Rebecca gives Vera a false name but shortly into her psychic reading, Vera calls Rebecca by her actual name.
+This piques Rebecca's interest but she chalks it up to Vera having some method of caller identification.

-When Johnny has a session with Vera, she asks who referred him, and he mentions Rebecca.
-Vera comments that Collingswood is well-known to psychics and mediums due to grim historical events that occurred there involving a secret society founded by a French immigrant named Alan Tashi, who in the 1800s, murdered and mutilated nine girls, cutting out their eyes, before disposing of their bodies in a well.
-When the townspeople attempted to seek vengeance, they stormed Tashi's home, but found it empty; in the attic, they discovered a wooden shaker toy, but no sign of Tashi, Vera urges Johnny to have Rebecca contact her again for another session, imparting that Rebecca is a "sensitive," and that she has important information for her.
+When Johnny has a session with Vera, she asks who referred him and he mentions Rebecca.
+Vera comments that Collingswood is well-known to psychics and mediums due to grim historical events that occurred there involving a secret society founded by a French immigrant named Alan Tashi, who in the 1800s, murdered and mutilated nine girls.
+He cut out their eyes and slit their mouths into grotesque smiles before disposing of their bodies in a well nearby.
+When the townspeople attempted to seek vengeance, they stormed Tashi's home but found it empty.
+In the attic, they discovered a wooden shaker toy but no sign of Tashi.
+Vera urges Johnny to have Rebecca contact her again for another session, suggesting that Rebecca is a "sensitive" and that she has important information for her.

-Upon further investigation, Johnny discovers that the house Rebecca is living in was the site of a murder–suicide four years prior, in which a judge drowned his children in the bathtub before killing his wife, and then, himself.
+Upon further investigation, Johnny discovers that the house Rebecca is living in was the site of a murder–suicide four years prior, in which a judge drowned his children in the bathtub before killing his wife and then, himself.
 In crime scene photos published online, Johnny glimpses a wooden shaker toy.
 Armed with this knowledge, Johnny worries about Rebecca, who has been left alone in the house by the homeowners over the Halloween weekend.
-Rebecca begins to look for evidence of the supposed secret society in Collingswood, recording footage as she drives around town, but is unable to locate the address of the original Tashi home.
+Rebecca begins to look for evidence of the supposed secret society in Collingswood.
+She records footage as she drives around town but is unable to locate the address of the original Tashi home.